Luke Johnson (tennis)

 Luke Johnson (born 18 March 1994) is a British professional tennis player who specializes in doubles.
-He achieved his career-high ATP doubles ranking of world No. 28 on 21 July 2025.
+He achieved his career-high ATP doubles ranking of world No. 25 on 2 March 2026 and a career-high singles ranking of No. 606 achieved on 29 November 2021.
 Johnson has won three doubles titles on the ATP Tour with Sander Arends.
 He has also won 13 titles on the ATP Challenger Tour and 21 on the ITF World Tennis Tour.
-He also has a career-high singles ranking of No. 606 set on 29 November 2021.

 Personal life

 Johnson grew up in the Leeds suburb of Roundhay and attended The Grammar School at Leeds.
 He played cricket up until the age of 16 but then decided to focus exclusively on tennis.

 He moved to the United States for his higher education and played tennis for Clemson University.

 Career

 2019: Grand Slam tournament debut

 Johnson made his ATP Tour and Grand Slam tournament main draw debut simultaneously at the Wimbledon after receiving a wildcard for direct entry into the men's doubles draw.
 Partnering compatriot Evan Hoyt, the pair were defeated in the first round by Nicholas Monroe and Mischa Zverev.